What is the Toxics Release Inventory?

 - Significant adverse environmental effects

 Facilities that report to TRI are typically larger facilities involved in manufacturing, metal mining, electric power generation, chemical manufacturing and hazardous waste treatment.
 Not all industry sectors are covered by the TRI Program, and not all facilities in covered sectors are required to report to TRI.
-See the Basics of TRI Reporting for more information.

 The TRI Program was created as part of a response to several events that raised public concern about local preparedness for chemical emergencies and the availability of information on hazardous substances.